Quick summary

 [your name]

-If the accused or the public prosecutor does not file a statement of opposition within 8 days, the criminal order shall become final and effective.
+If the accused or the public prosecutor does not file a statement of opposition, the criminal order shall become final and effective.
 This means that the decision is final and the sentence is enforceable.
 If a defence is lodged, the order is automatically revoked and the court will order a main hearing to retry the case.

-Tip: Although it is easy to file a resistance, it is worthwhile to be represented by an attorney in further criminal proceedings.
+Although it is easy to file a resistance, it is already worthwhile to be represented by a lawyer in further criminal proceedings.
 A lawyer can help you with the right arguments as well as with obtaining evidence.

 Summary